rpruim/fastR2/cran-comments.md

 ## Test environments

- * local
+  * local OS X install:
-   * R version 3.2.3 Patched (2015-12-10 r69760)
+    * R version 3.4.1 Patched (2017-07-09 r72910)
-   * Platform: x86_64-apple-darwin13.4.0 (64-bit)
+    * Platform: x86_64-apple-darwin15.6.0 (64-bit)
-   * Running under: OS X 10.11.1 (El Capitan)
+    * Running under: macOS Sierra 10.12.6

- * because mosaicCalc is not yet on CRAN (just submitted), checking with build_win() doesn't work yet.
+  * win-builder via devtools

 ## R CMD check results

+This is a new package.
+(Second edition version of previous fastR.)

 There were no ERRORs or WARNINGs.

-Strong dependencies not in mainstream repositories: mosaicCalc

-  * this was recently submitted to CRAN.

 The following identificed as possibly mis-spelled words in DESCRIPTION:
-  AMS (10:37)
+  AMS
-  Pruim (10:17)
+  Pruim
+  2nd

 are CORRECT.

 ## Downstream dependencies

-Suggested by mosaic.
-This update is driven by the recent mosaic update.
+None currently, this is a first submission.